malrepos/Assignment--Module-18/README.md

 ## Purpose

-To build a blockchain based application with a user friendly web interface.
+The purpose of this assignment is to build a blockchain based application with a user friendly web interface.

-The app allows users to send amounts (transactions) between one account and another, specifying the amount.
+The application allows users to send amounts (transactions) between one account and another, specifying the amount.

 This transaction is then mined in a block and added to a blockchain.
 The blockchain, or list of blocks is displayed, including the sender, receiver, amount, hash and nonce.